 Controlled Substance Act Schedule: II

 Other names for Adderall

 Adderall is a brand-name prescription drug containing amphetamine and dextroamphetamine.
 This combination medication belongs to a class of drugs known as central nervous system (CNS) stimulants.
-It’s a popular medicine used to treat behavior problems in children with attention-deficit/hyperactive disorder (ADHD and other people with narcolepsy.
-Also known as a “study drug,” many high school and college students take Adderall to stay focused on homework.
+It’s a popular medicine used to treat behavior problems in children with attention-deficit/hyperactivity disorder (ADHD) and others with narcolepsy.
+Also known as a “study drug,” many high school and college students take Adderall to focus on homework.

 Due to its short-term effects, Adderall has a high risk of addiction.
 The prescription stimulant is known to improve attention and focus.
-It accomplishes this by increasing the number of chemicals in the brain that contributes to higher levels of concentration and decreased fatigue.
+It accomplishes this by increasing the number of brain chemicals that contribute to higher concentration levels and decreased fatigue.
 It’s one of the most commonly abused stimulants.
-In 2018, more than five million people over the age of 12 abused Adderall and other CNS stimulants in the past year, according to the National Survey on Drug Use and Health (NSDUH).
+In 2021, over nine million people over 12 misused Adderall and other CNS stimulants in the past year, according to the National Survey on Drug Use and Health (NSDUH).

 Repeated use of Adderall can lead to mental and physical dependence, especially for people who take it without a prescription or use more than what was prescribed.
-Prolonged use can cause serious symptoms such as sleeping problems, irregular heartbeats and mood swings.
-Drinking alcohol while taking Adderall or combining it with street drugs can increase the risk of serious complications like strokes, seizures or a fatal heart attack.
+Prolonged use can cause severe symptoms such as sleeping problems, irregular heartbeats, and mood swings.
+Drinking alcohol while taking Adderall or combining it with street drugs can increase the risk of severe complications like strokes, seizures, or a fatal heart attack.

 Need help with Adderall or another drug addiction?

 Call Landmark Recovery and speak with an admission specialist today.Call Now

 We're available 24/7 to help you find Recovery